 A motor vehicle accident happens when your car accidentally crashes into another vehicle, a still object, or a person or if it gets damaged due to an external, forceful event.

-Natural Fire or Disaster
+Natural fire or disaster

 A natural fire or disaster refers to natural events like fires, earthquakes, lightning strikes, floods, or wind storms.

-Regular Driver
+Regular driver

 The regular driver is the person who drives the insured car most frequently, as named on your insurance policy.

-Other Driver
+Other driver

 The other driver is a person who is not a regular driver but drives the insured car with your full and prior permission.

-Road Hazards
+Road hazards

 Road hazards include road damage, imperfections or objects, such as potholes, uneven surfaces, or debris.

-At PMD, we believe in straightforward insurance that’s easy to understand and even easier to claim from.
+At Prime, we believe in straightforward insurance that’s easy to understand and even easier to claim from.
 This is so you can know exactly what your insurance covers and make better-informed decisions about your policy.

-For car insurance that’s easy to understand, take a look at PMD’s various packages for every budget and need.
+For car insurance that’s easy to understand, take a look at Prime’s various packages for every budget and need.
 So, get your quote today and drive confidently, knowing your insurance provider has your back.

 Disclaimer